iyanu27/Hotel-Management-Project-Java/README.md

 # Hotel-Management-OOP-Project

-This is a Hotel Management tool which can be used to manage activites like storing customer details, booking rooms of four different types, ordering food like local food and intercontinental food for particular rooms, unbooking rooms and showing the bill.
+This is a Hotel Management tool which can be used to manage activites like storing customer details, booking rooms of four different types, ordering food like local food for particular rooms, unbooking rooms and showing the bill.
 It can also be used to see different room features and room availibility.
 It is a menu driven program and it runs until the user exits.
 File handling has been used to store the current status of the